Table of Contents

 10. Flutter Excels in Faster App Development

-Designing and developing go simultaneously.
-Sometimes, the designer makes an amazing design for a page, but when the development process started the output is not the same.
-This may be because of framework inability.
+Design and development go hand-in-hand.
+Sometimes, the designer makes an amazing design for a page, but when the development process starts the output is not the same.
+This may happen because of the framework inability.

-Last but not least, Flutter developers are able to see all the changes in the code immediately with the help of a hot reload option.
-Changes are seen within a second, so the development team has a good chance to add features, fix bugs and experiment.
+Flutter app developers can see all the changes in the code immediately with the help of a hot reload option.
+Changes can be seen within a second, so the Flutter app development team has a good chance of adding features, fix bugs, and experiment.

 Hot reload enables better collaboration between designers and developers as they can improve the aesthetic appeal and check the effects immediately.

 Flutter also holds a few limitations because the framework is still young and in its developing phase.
-The toolkit shortcomings are:
+Here are a few shortcomings of the toolkit:

 1. Mobile-Friendly Only